 Knowledge and skills required in this course is an understanding of the basic construction technology and the way a building or material failure.
-The purpose of this course is to learn the principles of structural failure, the nature of the material structure of a building, and how the material is damaged the effects of various environmental factors. especially those related to water.
-In addition, students will be taught a variety of inspections carried out by building surveyors.
+The purpose of this course is to learn the principles of structural failure, the nature of the material structure of a building, and how the material is damaged the effects of various environmental factors, especially those related to water.
+In addition, students will be taught a variety of inspections carried out by professional building inspectors.
 Students will be exposed to the preparation of schedules of dilapidation and acted as an expert witness.

-- CO1: Able to recognize the role and responsibilities of building technologist - CO2: Able to recognize The procedures and equipment required to carry out various types of surveys. - CO3: Able to examine the reasons for building regulation and the technical standards adopted including the inspection, testing and repair methodology. - CO4: Able to analyze defect in buildings and propose appropriate remedial measure
+- CO1: Able to recognize the role and responsibilities of building technologist - CO2:Able to recognize The procedures and equipment required to carry out various types of surveys. - CO3: Able to examine the reasons for building regulation and the technical standards adopted including the inspection, testing and repair methodology. - CO4:Able to analyze defect in buildings and propose appropriate remedial measure

-- David Watt "Building Pathology: Principles and Practice", John Wiley & Sons, 2009 - Samuel Y. Harris "Building Pathology: Deterioration, Diagnostics, and Intervention,", John Wiley & Sons, 2001 - 3.
-James Douglas "Building Surveys and Reports" Wiley Blackwell, 2011 techniques, cost and quality in construction works. theories of building management.
-Execution & methods in project management such as methodology and project control will be taught in this course.
+- 1. David Watt "Building Pathology: Principles and Practice", John Wiley & Sons, 2009 - Samuel Y. Harris "Building Pathology: Deterioration, Diagnostics, and Intervention, ", John Wiley & Sons, 2001 - 3.
+James Douglas "Building Surveys and Reports" Wiley Blackwell,2011

-PAT 362/3 DEVELOPMENT MANAGEMENT
+PAT 362/3 DEVELOPMENT AND BUILDING REGULATION